energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 ### Binary files or "binary", "binary code", "executable"

-- **Non human readable files** that contain data that can be read and used by a computer.
+**Non-human/computer readable files** that contain data that can be read and used by a computer.
+The source code is translated to a binary file by a **compiler**, which transforms the source code to commands that can be executed directly by the computer.
   - A computer loads and executes the binaries, thus enabling the computer to run Word.exe, Google.com, a thermostat, a car, an app, etc.
   - Usually, binary files can only be used by the specific computer architecture they were meant for.
 A computer architecture is a specific design of the electrical computer system inside the computer, comparable to the difference between a motor that runs on diesel, gasoline or is electrical.
 Examples of different computer architectures are x86 (Laptops) and ARM (Smartphones, Macs).